starzzots/SEngine/README.md

-# SEngine - OpenVR & GLFW Example
+# SEngine - OpenVR & OpenGL

-This project demonstrates a basic integration of OpenVR, GLFW, and OpenGL in C for VR development using the Oculus Quest 2 and other VR systems.
+This project demonstrates a basic integration of OpenVR, GLFW, and OpenGL with rawdraw in C for VR development using the Oculus Quest 2 and other VR systems.
 The code provides an example of setting up an overlay using OpenVR and rendering textures in a VR environment with OpenGL.

 ## Features